 Great Turkey Tips from The Curious Cook

-Yesterday, I listened to Harold McGee on NPR's "Radio Times" with Marty Moss-Coane promoting his new cookbook.
+Yesterday, I listened to Harold McGee on NPR's "Radio Times" with Marty Moss-Coane promoting his new cookbook and offering some turkey tips.
 Harold is a food scientist and author who writes a regular column titled "The Curious Cook" in the New York Times.

 Harold gave great tips on the radio show this morning for preparing your Thanksgiving turkey.